 This means that even on a “lower body day” I will still make sure to warm up my entire body and all muscle groups and I urge you to do the same.

-Here’s a very quick 5 minute whole body warm up routine that you can either add to your already established warm-up or just do on its own.
+Here’s a very quick Simple and Effective 5 Minute Full Body Warm Up that you can either add to your already established warm-up or just do on its own.

 You can perform each movement for 30 seconds and repeat it or straight ahead do each one for 60 seconds.